-Read on to learn more about these grad school standardized tests so you can start preparing for your studies!
+Read on to learn more about these grad school standardized tests so you can start preparing for your studies and scoring well on these competitive exams!

 What Grad School Tests Do You Need To Take?

 Choosing your particular postgraduate program is the first step in figuring out which one of the grad school standardized tests will be required.
-A firsthand source can provide the most accurate information, so consider speaking with a university advisor or enrollment officer about their requirements for admission.
+A firsthand source can provide the most accurate information on these big exams, so consider speaking with a university advisor or enrollment officer about their requirements for admission.
 You can also speak to an advisor through Shorelight’s international student services.

 Different programs and schools may require specific grad school standardized test scores.
 For example, if you want to go to law school, your top-choice university may have a minimum LSAT score in order to be admitted.
 Alternatively, some programs may waive test score requirements for candidates who meet certain conditions (e.g., have met a minimum grade point average as an undergraduate student, or have several years of professional experience in a related field).